rayyanqcri/ref_parsers/README.md

 ## Usage

-    RisParser.parse(filename)
+    # creates a new parser of type RIS
+    parser = RefParsers::RISParser.new

+    # creates a new parser of type EndNote
+    parser = RefParsers::EndNoteParser.new

+    # opens filename and parses it
+    parser.open(filename)

+    # parses a string containing the reference source
-This returns an array of entries read from that file.
-Each entry is a Hash of fields -> values.
+    parser.parse(string)  # returns an array of entries, each is a Hash of fields -> values

 ## Contributing